-I love being a Wildlife Photographer
+I Love Being a Wildlife Photographer

 Being a wildlife photographer can be an exhilarating and rewarding experience.
 It allows me to explore some of the most beautiful areas of the Southwest and capture stunning images of animals in their natural habitat.